croworc/android-build-an-app-architecture-components/README.md

 ## About
 This app is for the [Build an App with Architecture Components Codelab](https://codelabs.developers.google.com/codelabs/build-app-with-arch-components/index.html).

+Specifically, this is my fork of this codelab for training/educational purposes.

+As you might already know, Google has published a training lesson for the `Android Architecture Components` in cooperation w/ Udacity, as part of Udacity's course [Developing Android Apps by Google](https://www.udacity.com/course/new-android-fundamentals--ud851): `Lesson 8: Android Architecture Components`
+<br>(This course if free.
+You will however need to sign-up to access the course material).

+This `Architecture Components` lesson teaches the fundamentals of using ARCH. <br>If you've read Google's `Guide to App Architecture` (which you definitely should!), you'll find that Google advises to apply the "Repository" pattern in conjunction w/ ARCH, as to make better use of the "Single Responsibility Principle".
+This "Sunshine with Architecture Components" codelab is thus one of the codelabs that implement this repository pattern.

 ## Starting Classes

 Below is a description of the different packages and classes in the starting app code.